"It is better to dance than to fight," Reid tells Republicans

 Final result: CNN projects Tester wins

-Democrat Jon Tester knew he'd have an uphill battle to a second term against six-term Rep. Denny Rehberg.
-Both are known quantities with high favorables in the state.
+Democrat Jon Tester knew he’d have an uphill battle to a second term against six-term Rep. Denny Rehberg.
+Both are known quantities with high favorables in the state, though neither was able to crack 50% in the polls.
 Both campaigns went negative in the fight over Social Security, and both said the other is distorting their views.

 Nebraska: Former Sen. Bob Kerrey (D) vs. Deb Fischer (R)